Skip to content

 Exploring Gozo’s towns and villages

 Victoria, known locally as Rabat, is the capital and the busiest part of the island by some distance.
-After a few days of Gozo’s unhurried pace, the cobbled streets and gorgeous old brick buildings felt like areal change of scenery.
+After a few days of Gozo’s unhurried pace, the cobbled streets and gorgeous old brick buildings felt like a real change of scenery.
 You could easily just sit with a coffee and watch the world go by.

-We didn’t make it to the Citadel, our little girl was only one and it was extremely hot the day we’d planned to go, so we give it a miss.
+We didn’t make it to the Citadel, our little girl was only one and it was extremely hot the day we’d planned to go, so we gave it a miss.
 If your kids are a bit older it’s worth adding to your list, a hilltop fortress with sweeping views across the island.
 But with a baby in tow on a hot day, there’s no shame in skipping it.

 A few other towns worth knowing about: Xaghra sits close to the Ggantija Temples and has a lovely traditional feel.
 Marsalforn is a small seaside town with a good selection of restaurants.
 Xlendi is probably a favourite for an evening, you can swim, eat fresh seafood, and watch the sun go down over the water.